 Mandatory national service for 18-year-olds if Tories win, Sunak vows

-Eighteen year olds would be forced to carry out a form of national service if the Tories are voted back in at the July 4 General Election, Rishi Sunak has announced.
+Eighteen-year-olds will be required to carry out a form of national service if the Tories win the July 4 General Election, Rishi Sunak has announced.

 The Prime Minister said the policy would help unite society in an “increasingly uncertain world” and give young people a “shared sense of purpose”.